-ECH 4113 Organization and Administration of Early Childhood Programs 3 Hours -- ---------
+ECH 4113 Organization and Administration of Early Childhood Programs 3 Hours ---------- --- --------- --

 This course focuses on the management of high-quality early childhood programs.
 The course will explore the complex role that childcare plays in supporting families.
 Focus will be placed on the development of knowledge and skills essential to providing quality programs.
-Advisor Approval demonstrate their competency as a professional educator in the actual classroom, working with an experienced mentor teacher and college supervisor.
-Teacher candidate must enroll in ECH 4115, ECH 4125, and PED 4202 concurrently.
-Prerequisite: Admission to Student Teaching, 2.5 CGPA and Advisor Approval.
-PASS-PORT Portfolio and Criminal History required.
+Advisor Approval

-ECH4115 Early Childhood Student Teaching (Grades PK-K) 5 Hours --------- -- ---------
+ECH4115 Early Childhood Student Teaching (Grades PK-K) 5 Hours